IMfinity-group/.github/profile/README.md

 ---

-## 🚀 Getting Started

-To explore our projects, click on any repository link above.
-Each repository contains its own README with specific information about the project.

 ## 📝 Contributing

-We welcome contributions!
-Please check individual repository guidelines for contribution instructions.
+This code is private to the IMfinity Group organization.
+If you are a member and wish to contribute, please contact the repository maintainers for access and guidelines.

 ## 📧 Contact

-For questions or collaboration opportunities, please open an issue in the relevant repository.
+For questions or collaboration opportunities, please reach out to us at [contact@imfinity-group.com](mailto:contact@imfinity-group.com).

 ---